 Mobile Invoicing

-The iFleet companion app handles the on-site invoicing flow.
+The iFleet mobile app handles the on-site invoicing flow.
 The tech selects the parts and labor from the same item list the office uses, the customer signs on the tablet screen, and the receipt emails before the tech is back in the truck.
 The demo shows the curb-side close that converts a service call into paid revenue without the customer ever waiting on a paper invoice in the mail.

 QuickBooks Sync